adomani/Atelier_Lean_2023/src/generalizations/topics.md

 *  we humans talk about mathematical concepts,
 *  the computer has some representation for these concepts.

+&nbsp;

 Tactics bridge this gap.

 &nbsp;

-We do not even need to know what the computer's internal representation is: tactics handle the translation.
+We do not need to know what the computer's internal representation is: tactics handle the translation.

+---

+In the previous talks, you have already seen some tactics (`exact`, `intro`, `apply`, `rw`, ...).

+&nbsp;

+Now, we talk about `library_search` and `simp`.

+&nbsp;

+These tactics probably feel closer to an intuitive idea of "automation" that you may have.

 ---